 Where can I buy it?

-You can buy CB12 mouthwash in either Mint Menthol or Mild Mint Menthol from Amazon here or through one of CB12’s recommended retailers shown here.
+You can buy CB12 mouthwash in either Mint Menthol or Mild Mint Menthol from Amazon here, or check out the other retailers we have listed below.

 Do be sure to shop around as the prices and deals vary depending on the time of purchase.
 If you decide that CB12 is the one for you then you can buy in bulk to save money.
 Sometimes actually buying 4 of the 250ml works out cheaper than 1 of the 1000ml bottles.